smarthomej/addons/bundles/org.smarthomej.binding.viessmann/README.md

 ## Note / Important

-You have to register your ViCare Account at the Viessmann developer portal and create an Client ID.
+You have to register your ViCare Account at the Viessmann developer portal and create a Client ID.

 * `name` - `i.e. openhab`
 * `Google reCAPTCHA` - `off`